 Here are some tips to help you get started.

-It's not enough to hear from your doctor that you should lose weight.
+It's not enough to hear from your doctor that you should drop extra pounds.
 It must be something that you want for yourself.
-Think about why taking off unwanted pounds is important to you.
+Think about why it's important to you.
 This will help you keep on track through the tough times of low drive or high temptation.
 What inspires you to lose weight?

-Whatever your reasons -- and there may be more than one -- write them down, and post them on the refrigerator door or somewhere you can see them.
+Whatever your reasons, write them down, and post them on the refrigerator door or somewhere you can see them.
 The list will remind you every day why you're tackling the challenge of losing weight.